-46. ESFA publishes a regularity self-assessment questionnaire (RSAQ) to provide clarity of the accountability framework, key considerations and the type of evidence corporations may need to provide to their reporting accountant.
+- 46. ESFA publishes a regularity self-assessment questionnaire (RSAQ) to provide clarity of the accountability framework, key considerations and the type of evidence corporations may need to provide to their reporting accountant.
 This must be prepared annually to support corporations in drafting their statement of regularity, propriety and compliance.
-Corporations must provide a copy of their completed RSAQ to the reporting accountant, signed by the accounting officer and chair of governors.
+Corporations must provide a copy of their completed RSAQ to the reporting accountant, signed by the accounting officer and chair of governors. - 47.
+The RSAQ has been expanded so that the corporation is able to properly consider the measures that have been put in place to ensure compliance with the new MPM related and other transactional requirements arising from reclassification of the sector to central government with effect from 29 November 2022.